LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.35.1
+*Released*: 9 April 2025
+- Issue 52667: null value for amount should remain undefined
+- Add spacing between file icon and name in `FileAttachmentEntry` and `FileInput` components
+- Issue 52275: Limit length of custom label on fields to 200

 ### version 6.35.0
 *Released*: 4 April 2025
 - Issue 47595: Manage Sample Statuses page in LKS should not allow adding new status in child folder